 Whale Watching with a Toddler

-Whale Watching with a toddler near Huntington Beach was a fun experience for all of us!
+Huntington Beach whale watching was a very fun thing to do with a toddler!
 We saw the back of a whale entering a deep dive.
 Even though Alexandre wasn’t able to see it well because it was so far away, he was thrilled when I pointed it out to him.

-He was more excited about the dolphin and sea lions that were easier to watch.
-All three of us love being on the water so, after the whale watching excursion, we took the car ferry to Balboa Island.
+He was more excited about the dolphins and sea lions that were easier to watch.
+All three of us love being on the water so, after the Huntington Beach whale watching excursion, we took the car ferry to Balboa Island.

-Balboa Island is a quaint picturesque community.
+Balboa Island is a quaint picturesque community in Newport Beach, California.
 There is a pier, boardwalk and a few shops.
 Our toddler mostly enjoyed watching the small boats.
 He even got to see a rabbit hopping around in someone’s front yard!

 Travel Tip: In Balboa Island, we could not find a diaper changing station in any of the establishments that we visited and, therefore, had to change a wet diaper on a secluded bench on a quiet street.
-Bring a portable change mat so you don’t have to worry about finding one!
+Bring one of these best diaper change mats like this portable change mat so you don’t have to worry about finding a change table!

 Every restaurant that we visited in Orange County except the ice cream parlors had high chairs.
 Children menus and child cups were also widely available.

-At the hotel, we ate at Pete’s Sunset Grille, Tower 15 Pizzeria and Watertable.
+At the Hyatt resort, we ate at Pete’s Sunset Grille, Tower 15 Pizzeria and Watertable.
 Watertable is more upscale while the others are casual spots in the courtyard by the shopping area.
 We only ate breakfast in our room but Watertable is open for breakfast.

-At the hotel, we also had snacks by the outdoor ground floor fireplace.
+At the resort, we also had snacks by the outdoor ground floor fireplace.
 My son was fascinated with it and the gentle heat was welcome during the cool California evenings.